PineiroHosting/deeplgobindings/README.md

 ### This project

 deeplgobindings allows automated interaction with DeepL translation's API in Golang.
-Please note that you only have access to the API if you are a paid user with the plan "DeepL API".

 ## Features

 The following list contains all features which are/should be supported (in the future):
 - [x] translate Function (*/v2/translate*)
 - [x] usage Function (*/v2/usage*)
+- [x] document translate Function (*/v2/document*)
-- [x] support POST and GET request methods
+- [x] support POST and GET request methods (including file upload with multipart)
 - [ ] implement DeepL API's limitation rules

 ## Usage